-3 Summary "Visitability" describes a set of home design standards that address accessibility needs of visitors with mobility impairments.
+"Visitability" describes a set of home design standards that address accessibility needs of visitors with mobility impairments.
 The three principles of visitability are at least one zero-step entrance, wide doorways and hallways for clear passage, and at least one bathroom with wheelchair access on the main floor.
 The City of Wilsonville can adopt new design codes or grant incentives for developments with visitability standards.

-Policy Objectives 1 (Diverse Housing Types), 7 (Social Equity) Summary of Stakeholder Feedback Through the library kiosk, Let's Talk, Wilsonville! website, and renter survey, many residents expressed a desire to see more one-level homes.
+1 (Diverse Housing Types), 7 (Social Equity)

+Through the library kiosk, Let's Talk, Wilsonville! website, and renter survey, many residents expressed a desire to see more single-level homes.
 This speaks to the need for more accessible homes that can accommodate people with mobility challenges.

-Potential Impact ♦ The City's initiative to consider the needs of all ages and abilities could be a welcome change for the residents.
+♦ The City's initiative to consider the needs of all ages and abilities could be a welcomed change for the residents.
 The new standards could apply to new construction or to building retrofits (which would increase the impact).

-Administrative Effort ♦♦ or ♦♦♦ The City Council can propose and adopt the three principles of the visitability standards relatively quickly.
+♦♦ or ♦♦♦ The City Council can propose and adopt the three principles of the visitability standards relatively quickly.
 More staff time will be required for creating incentives associated with visibility standards.

-Key Is visitability a concern for current and future residents?
-Considerations Are there existing design or space limitations for enhancing visitability (i.e., on-site stormwater mitigation, narrow lots)?
-How might additional requirements or incentives for accessibility add to development costs and increase rents and sales prices?
-Would small, accessible cottage homes be a viable housing type to meet accessibility needs, especially affordable homeownership?
-What do households with accessibility needs want in a single level affordable home?
-Are there any creative ways to make affordable and accessible apartments, infill duplexes, and accessory dwelling units?
-How does Wilsonville's topography limit to ability for accessible homes, often leading to the need for stairs in site design?
-Next Steps Disseminate information on visitability standards among policymakers.
-Review the State's Affordable Housing Standards, which provides accessibility requirements for affordable homes.
-Through HB 2001 implementation (Action 1B), explore the design approaches like stacked duplexes, where first floor is the more accessible unit.
-Reach out to other communities for guidance, such as the City of Milwaukie, which has adopted a Cottage Cluster Code with developer incentives.
+- Is visitability a concern for current and future residents? - Are there existing design or space limitations for enhancing visitability (i.e., on-site stormwater mitigation, narrow lots)? - How might additional requirements or incentives for accessibility add to development costs and increase rents and sales prices? - Would small, accessible cottage homes be a viable housing type to meet accessibility needs, especially affordable homeownership? - What do households with accessibility needs want in a single-level, affordable home? - Are there any creative ways to make affordable and accessible apartments, infill duplexes, and accessory dwelling units? - How does Wilsonville's topography limit the development of accessible homes, often leading to the need for stairs in site design?

-• Identify Development Code sections that need to be amended.
+- Disseminate information on visitability standards among policymakers. - Review the State's Affordable Housing Standards, which provide accessibility requirements for affordable homes. - Through HB 2001 implementation (Action 1B), explore the design approaches like stacked duplexes, where first floor is the more accessible unit. - Reach out to other communities for guidance, such as the City of Milwaukie, which has adopted a Cottage Cluster Code with developer incentives. - Identify Development Code sections that need to be amended.

-6. Steps for Implementation
+5. Steps for Implementation